GoogleCloudPlatform/software-delivery-blueprint/README.md

 | [`app-template-python`][app-template-python]   | Starter application for Python applications
 | [`infra-template`][infra-template]             | Template used to initialize each application's infrastructure as code repository.
 | [`launch-scripts`][launch-scripts]             | Helper scripts used to deploy the software delivery blueprint.
-| [`platform-template`][platform-template]       | Platform template contains the Terraform to create the multi-tenant infrastructure supporting application deployment.
+| [`platform-template`][platform-template]       | Platform template contains the Terraform to create the multi-tenant infrasture supporting application deployment.
-| [`common-setup`][platform-template]            | common setup contains the Terraform to create the automation workflows using Cloud Functions.
 | `resources`                                    | Images and other resources used in documentation.
 | [`terraform-modules`][terraform-modules]       | Terraform modules that are used by application and platform teams when creating infrastructure.